-Carol Ann Duffy’s ‘Shooting Stars’ is a quite dark and somber poem about the sufferings of the Jewish people in Nazi Germany.
-This poem tells the story of a female speaker who was brutally tortured by the soldiers.
+Carol Ann Duffy’s ‘Shooting Stars’ is a quite dark and sombre poem about the sufferings of the Jewish people in Nazi Germany.
+This poem tells the story of a female speaker who was brutally tortured by soldiers.
 Duffy writes this poem from her perspective to portray how the females endured the animalistic blows of the Nazis.
-Besides, this poem also taps on the theme of politics, religion, love, and death.
+Besides, this poem also taps into the theme of politics, religion, love, and death.
 The tone of the speaker will definitely make a speaker feel sympathetic for her community.

 Explore Shooting Stars